datocms/old-website/src/docs/ui-extensions/sdk-reference.md

 Calls the `callbackFn` every time the value of the field specified is changed by an external event (e.g. when multiple editors are working on the same entry) or when `setFieldValue()` is called.

-To be notified about changes regarding the field the extension is attached to, use the method [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).

 The method returns a function you can call to stop listening to changes.

+You can get the path of the field the extension is attached to using the method [`extension.fieldPath`](/docs/ui-extensions/sdk-reference/#extensionfieldpath).

 ```js
 const input = document.querySelector("input");